Chart Color Schemes

 Gungahlin's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows exceptional results in Gungahlin, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is approximately 53% of the total population (around 5,403 people), compared to 58.6% across the Australian Capital Territory.
+Health outcomes data shows excellent results in Gungahlin with very low prevalence of common health conditions across all age groups.
+Approximately 53% (~5,401 people) have private health cover, compared to 58.6% across Australian Capital Territory.

-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 8.4% and 6.5% of residents respectively.
-Around 78.4% of residents report being completely clear of medical ailments, compared to 76.4% across the Australian Capital Territory.
-The area has 8.0% of residents aged 65 and over (808 people).
-Health outcomes among seniors require more attention than those in the broader population.
+Mental health issues and asthma are the most common medical conditions, affecting 8.4 and 6.5% of residents respectively.
+About 78.4% declare themselves completely clear of medical ailments, compared to 76.4% across Australian Capital Territory.
+In Gungahlin, 8.0% (808 people) are aged 65 and over.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health